Adventure Canada – Driving On Gravel

 At any time of year, the weather can change suddenly.
 A downpour can make the road you’re on into a mudslide.
 That’s when you need 4WD!

 If you come across deep puddles and you are not sure, get out and check out the situation.

 For some backcountry roads a 4WD is recommended, so you might be okay with an ordinary car if the conditions are good.
 Other roads are for 4WD only.
 There is always a good reason for it.
-You may encounter deep water on the road, or rocks and boulders that require high clearance, wash outs that normal cars can’t climb through or steep banks.
+You may encounter deep water on the road, or rocks and boulders that require high clearance, washouts that normal cars can’t climb through or steep banks.

-The following advise for driving on backcountry roads in Canada is for the average traveller, not the extreme 4 x 4 enthusiast.
+The following advice for driving on backcountry roads in Canada is for the average traveller, not the extreme 4 x 4 enthusiast.
 I just would like to share some general tips.
 For more detailed recovery methods you have to consult other websites.

 It can happen to any of us.
 Don’t panic, stay calm!
 Often it is not as bad is it looks.

 Get out of the car, look at the situation and your options.
-Stay with your vehicle, what ever you do, unless you know for sure that help is nearby, and you know for sure how to get there.
+Stay with your vehicle, whatever you do, unless you know for sure that help is nearby, and you know for sure how to get there.

-Basic equipment to have on board when going on longer backcountry drives
+Basic equipment to have on board when going on longer backcountry drives:

 - Plenty of water and a full tank of gas (you will use more than travelling on highways)